 Reasons for getting a mortgage as a pensioner

-When you’re retired, there are still several reasons why you might want to take out a new mortgage, or remortgage:
+When you’re retired, there are many reasons why you might want to take out a new mortgage, or remortgage:

-- Get the right home – on retirement, you may want to buy your ‘forever home’, or one that will suit your needs as you get older (e.g. fewer stairs!)
+Get the right home: During retirement, you may want to buy your ‘forever home’, or one that will suit your needs as you get older.

-- Improve your current home – as above, except you may prefer to enlarge or adapt your existing home to meet your retirement needs (which may require extra money).
+Improve your current home: You may prefer to extend or adapt your existing home to meet your retirement needs, which may require extra money.

 Do lenders have a maximum age limit for mortgages?